Bermuda International Institute of Ophthalmology (BIIO) Scholarship

 Applicants must be Bermudian and meet all eligibility requirements to be considered.
 Amongst other things, they must have a minimum GPA of 3.0 (UK 2:2, IB 30), completed the first year of their undergraduate program or enrolled on a post graduate program.
 Their institution of study must be accredited.

-- Applications must be submitted by 30th April, 2020.
-Applications can be obtained by emailing Info@biio.bm or www.biio.bm.
+- Applications can be obtained by emailing Info@biio.bm or www.biio.bm.

 - The Bermuda International Institute of Ophthalmology will invite all shortlisted applicants to interview with the BIIO selection committee.

 - Complete and submit the scholarship application form which includes writing an essay entitled ‘Improving Healthcare in Bermuda’

 - Proof of enrollment an accredited college or University – Acceptance/offer letter if entering a postgraduate program.